pv-nguyen/Solar-Boat-2026-CPP/README.md

--Differential Receivers to read stepper motor feedback signals -Resistor Dividers and Op-Amps for analog inputs and outputs that do not match voltages with the STM32 -CAN Transceiver to communicate sensor data to the Raspberry PI -Various I/O ports and connectors that are more stable and immune to vibrations than the jumper pin connections of the development board
+-Differential Receivers to read stepper motor feedback signals -Resistor Dividers and Op-Amps for analog inputs and outputs that do not match voltages with the STM32 -CAN Transceiver to communicate sensor data to the Raspberry PI -Various I/O ports and connectors that are more stable, professional, and immune to vibrations than the jumper wire connections off the development board

 These components are implemented on a carrier PCB that interfaces the development board with the above components.